 Use a tall container, so you can see the growth easily.
 I always eyeball.

 See how plump the bulked dough is.
+The dough is not as sticky as it used to be.

 Tip the bulked dough on to a floured surface.
 Notice the sponge like texture.